 ~ Robert Pirsig, American writer, philosopher and author of Zen and the Art of Motorcycle Maintenance: An Inquiry into Values (1974)

-In similar regard, and as part of a complexifuscation strategy in itself, Michael Shermer in the tweet above, misses the true definition of anecdote, as a pejorative inside a scientific context.
-That is, a case which fails to shed light on the idea in question.
-And not the distinguishing criteria that the case ‘stands alone’, unsponsored by science.
-All data can easily be made to stand alone, if you want it to be so.
+In similar regard, and as part of a complexifuscation strategy in itself, Michael Shermer in the tweet above, misses the true definition of anecdote, and instead applies it as a pejorative inside a scientific context.
+That meaning, a case which fails to shed light on the idea in question, and not the distinguishing criteria that the case ‘stands alone’, lacking sponsorship by science.
+All data can easily be made to appear ‘stand-alone’, if one’s club desires this to be so.

 3. Over Playing/Streetlight Effect – to assume that once one has then bothered to keep/analyze data, they hold now some authoritative piece of ‘finished science’.
 The process of taking a sponsorship level of reliable data, and in absence of any real probative value, declaring acceptance and/or peer review success.
 A form of taking the easy (called ‘reliable’) route to investigation.